stepleton/cameo/aphid/README.md

 and wait for the "chasing lights" pattern (see below) to stop.
 It should only take a few seconds.

-(Full shutdown is not as important on Debian 9.5 and later OS releases, as long as all the optional steps in the [installation instructions](
+(**UPDATE:** Full shutdown is not as important on Debian 9.5 and later OS releases, as long as all the optional steps in the [installation instructions](
 #full-instructions-for-manual-software-installation) have been carried out.
 The [pre-made SD card image](#software-installation) was made in this way.
-Robustness to power cuts is one step toward making Cameo/Aphid a suitable replacement for Widget internal hard drives, though [other hurdles](
+Robustness to power cuts is one step toward making Cameo/Aphid a suitable replacement for Widget internal hard drives: further details of [improvements targeting Widget replacement](#future-work) are below.)
-#future-work) remain.)

 ![Locations of the User LEDs and power button on the PocketBeagle](pics/ui.jpg)